marp-team/marp/website/blog/how-to-make-custom-transition.md

 # Slide 2
 ```

-**`marp-transition-xxxxxxxx`** is the rule of animation name to register the transition with simple declaration.
-For using declared transition in Marp slide, assign `transition`local directive with the name declared in `xxxxxxxx`.
+**`marp-transition-xxxxxxxx`** is the rule of animation name to register the transition with a simple declaration.
+For using declared transition in Marp slide, assign `transition` local directive with the name declared in `xxxxxxxx`.

 > This example is using [`style` global directive](https://marpit.marp.app/directives?id=tweak-theme-style) to declare keyframes.
-Of course, you also can use [inline `<style>` element](https://marpit.marp.app/theme-css?id=tweak-style-through-markdown) or [custom theme CSS](https://marpit.marp.app/theme-css) to declare.
+Of course, you also can use [the inline `<style>` element](https://marpit.marp.app/theme-css?id=tweak-style-through-markdown) or [custom theme CSS](https://marpit.marp.app/theme-css) to declare.

 Well, declare animation details at keyframes.
 In a simple declaration, you only have to set animation for the outgoing slide.
-For the incoming slide, Marp will set an animation with reverse direction automatically.
+For the incoming slide, Marp will set the animation in the reverse direction automatically.

 ```css
 @keyframes marp-transition-dissolve {